 The AVERAGEIFS function can calculate an average for cells that meet multiple criteria.
-The first argument is average_range - this is the range that contains the values to average.
-The criteria is supplied in pairs - first the range, then the criteria.
+The first argument is average_range; this is the range that contains the values to average.
+The criteria is supplied in pairs: first the range, and then the criteria.

 Although AVERAGEIFS allows you to provide multiple criteria, you can easily use it to get an average based on one condition only.
-Average_range is "prices", criteria_range is "prices", and the criteria is greater than zero.
+In this case, Average_range is "prices," criteria_range1 is "prices," and criteria1 is "greater than zero."

-Next, we need to calculate an average for prices greater than zero and less than $500k.
-In this case, Average_range is again "prices", criteria_range1 is "prices", and criteria1 is greater than zero.
-To limit the average to prices less than $500k, we need to supply another range and criteria pair. criteria_range2 is "prices", and criteria2 is "<500k"
+Next, we need to calculate an average for prices greater than zero and less than $500,000.
+In this case, average_range is again "prices," criteria_range1 is "prices," and criteria1 is "greater than zero."
+To limit the average to prices less than $500,000, we'll need to supply another range and criteria pair: criteria_range2 is "prices," and criteria2 is "<500,000".

-To get an average for properties listed in 2012, we use "prices" for average_range, then we need to supply "listed" twice as a criteria range.
-Once with a criteria of > Dec 31, 2011 and once with a criteria of "< Jan 1, 2013.
+To get an average for properties listed in 2012, we use "prices" for average_range.
+Then we need to supply "listed" twice as a criteria range.
+Once with a criteria of "> Dec 31, 2011," and again with a criteria of "< Jan 1, 2013."